How Abhinav Got His Groove Back & Ran His Fastest 5K Ever!

 The hard work and determination paid off

 On February 4, 2018, after resting for three days, I ran my fastest 5K of the last three years!
-I also tackled the Juliet Standalone Workout in the Results app and I am finally able to put my full body weight on my injured shoulder.
+I also tackled the Juliet Standalone Workout in the adidas Training app and I am finally able to put my full body weight on my injured shoulder.

 The road ahead & my future goals

-Using Runtastic Results has considerably upped my fitness game.
+Using adidas Training has considerably upped my fitness game.
 It allows me the flexibility to plan my workouts around my travel and work schedule.
 I am proud to say I ran my first ever half marathon this year, on February 25th, and finished in 1:48:41!
-Next, I plan on using the Runtastic Running & Fitness app and the 10K Training Plan for a race in May!
+Next, I plan on using the adidas Running app and the 10K Training Plan for a race in May!